replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 ### Air Gap Environments

-For air gap installations, you must load images on each node in the cluster before you can run the installation script to update Kubernetes and add-ons.
+For air gap installations, you must load images on each node in the cluster before you can run the installation script to update Kubernetes and any add-ons.
 This is because upgraded components might have Pods scheduled on any node in the cluster.

 To update the cluster in an air gap environment: